 Archeologists discovered that in the 15th Century, the lane consisted of a row of open fronted shuttered shops.
 Apart from the Ship, there were other traders in the lane including Mr Samuel Porter, who in 1830, carried on his trade of upholsterer.
 It was also the home of the only kid glove manufacturer in Devonshire during 1860, when W Adams sold gloves from 1s a pair.
 There were also silversmiths and sellers of Irish linen in the street.
 In 1768, Mr Tothill agent for the Cathedral Chapter warned the landlord at the Ship Inn in Martin's Lane, to cease throwing ashes and other rubbish in or near the churchyard or face prosecution.

 Guy Fawkes was always a lively affair in the 19th Century, centring on Cathedral Yard.
 A riot occurred in 1847, when an attempt was made, by an unruly mob, to roll a tar barrel down Martin's Lane.
 A policeman named Ellis was knocked across the blazing barrel, suffered a blow on the back of his head, fell to the ground, and the barrel rolled across his injured body.
 Edward Fenwick was arrested for assaulting the police, found guilty and fined 5s.

-The Council considered, in 1874, widening Martin's Lane and creating a new street behind St Martin's Church towards Southernhay to improve access to the east of the city.
-In the event, Bedford Street and Circus was improved.
+A street lamp in Martins Lane, was lit by oil in the 16th Century.
+In 1817, the street became the first to be lit by gas.
+In 1874, the Council considered, widening Martin's Lane and creating a new street behind St Martin's Church joining Catherine Street with Southernhay, to improve access to the east of the city.
+In the event, Bedford Street was widened.

 │ Top of Page │